Stream-AD/MIDAS/README.md

 `DeleteTempFile.py`, `EvaluateScore.py` and `ReproduceROC.py` will show their usage and a short description when executed without any argument.

+#### `AUROC.hpp`

+Experimental ROC-AUC implementation in C++11.
+More info at [this repo](https://github.com/liurui39660/AUROC).

 #### `PreprocessData.py`

 The code to process the raw dataset into an easy-to-read format.
 Datasets are always assumed to be in a folder in `MIDAS/data/`.
 It can process the following dataset(s)

 - `DARPA/darpa_original.csv` -> `DARPA/darpa_processed.csv`, `DARPA/darpa_ground_truth.csv`, `DARPA/darpa_shape.txt`